dongjinhwang/dongjinhwang.github.io/_pages/about.md

 **Correlation Robust Bayesian Persuasion**

 <span style="font-size: 70%">
-Characterizes the sender’s max–min payoff in Bayesian persuasion when only the marginal prior is known and the correlation structure of states is unspecified.
+Description: Characterizes the sender’s max–min payoff in Bayesian persuasion when the sender only knows the marginal distributions of receiver's prior over a multi-dimensional state, but unspecified about the correlation structure.
 </span>